evinaeva/polyglot-watchdog/docs/PRODUCT_TRUTHSET.md

 - the repository contains real pipeline/storage implementation;
 - the repository is not just a UI mock scaffold;
 - some operator routes are backed by persisted artifacts;
+- the operator workflow is intentionally distributed across multiple pages/tabs;
 - the product is not yet production-ready.

 ## What is no longer allowed